 The point of all spiritual discipline is to increase our awareness and strength to make different choices.
 Achieving the headstand inflated my ego purposefully, only to be popped open to realisation about the error of my ways.
 Superiority is very subtle.
 I naively believed that all my practice made me a better person, when in fact the discipline just opened my eyes to my imperfections.

 The only thing that makes us a better person is to stop the need to be the centre of the universe all the time.
 Consideration for others is equal to consideration for your self.
 This starts with breaking down barriers and opening our hearts up.
 Taking a step out of our closed up minds and thinking about another person's life.

 Hold your tongue and quiet the mind next time someone cuts you off on the freeway.
 Change the thought pattern.
 Maybe the person's need to get from A to B is more urgent than yours.
 Walk down the street and look at a garbage collector.
 Ponder what their life might be like for them.
 Do they have the same basic needs and fundamental desires as you?
 You bet!
 Maybe a person who has hurt you doesn't have spiritual discipline to guide them.
 It does not make you a better person nor does it make you worse.

 This comes right back to an ancient teaching: "As you sow, so shall you reap.
 With whatever measure you give, with eh same measure it shall be given to you."

-So I swallowed my pride and apologised.
-I became aware of others around me and made a conscious effort to care about someone else's life instead of mine.
+So I swallowed my pride and started to become aware of others around me.
+I made a conscious effort to care about someone else's life instead of mine.
 Instead of feeling confused and isolated, I felt open, connected to others and developed friendships.
 No matter where my life would take me, at least I knew I could be happy and content now.
 I enjoyed the opportunity to live in such a sacred place and appreciated the people and culture of South India that now hold a permanent place in my heart.